spyeyeapp/test-repo/README.md

 ## A note on recording laws

 **Recording laws are yours to know, wherever you use SpyEye.** They usually come down to whether you're capturing audio (consent rules apply) or video alone (privacy-expectation rules apply instead) — know which applies where you are.
 (Not legal advice.)
 SpyEye is built to help you document your own situation — not to monitor someone else's life; misuse breaches its Terms of Use.
 Full terms: [spyeye.app/terms](https://spyeye.app/terms).

-> [!IMPORTANT]
-> Recordings stay on your device — SpyEye doesn't sync or upload them to the cloud.
-Full privacy policy: [spyeye.app/privacy](https://spyeye.app/privacy).

 ## License